Adrian Mole: Family

 Although the identity of Rosie's father is originally uncertain, in The Prostrate Years Mr Lucas, now wealthy, gets back in touch with Rosie and demands a DNA test on The Jeremy Kyle Show.
 Adrian tries to talk his mother and Rosie out of informing George or appearing on the show, but they do so; the test proves that Mr Lucas is Rosie's father.
 As Rosie's relationship with her parents breaks down, she moves in with Mr Lucas and starts calling him "Dad" and herself "Rosie Lucas".
 Pauline also raises the possibility of Adrian's real father being a poetry-writing maggot farmer she dated before she married George, but Adrian decides not to investigate.
 He thanks his father after learning that he raised him single-handedly during the first year of his life when Pauline was suffering from postpartum depression.

 It is mentioned that Adrian's middle name, Albert, is after his paternal grandfather.
 However, in The Growing Pains of Adrian Mole, it is stated that his name was Arnold, and as Arthur in Weapons of Mass Destruction.
 However, he is simply called Grandad Mole.
 Adrian's maternal grandparents, the Sugdens, have never had their names revealed, although Pauline has two brothers, Dennis and Pete.
 Dennis married a woman called Marcia, and they had a son called Maurice, and Pete married a woman called Yvonne, who had died.
 Grandma Sugden had died twenty years previously, as of The Lost Diaries.
 Adrian's aunt, Susan Mole, appears in most – if not all – of the books.
-Susan is a lesbian and prison warden at Holloway Prison.
+Susan is a lesbian and prison officer at Holloway Prison.
 In earlier books, she is dating a woman called Gloria, but later is married to another woman called Amanda.